About Palliative ParentingTM

 Palliative ParentingTM from CMHRC

 Some people are confused by this term because they think the word ‘palliative’ only refers to the end of life, but it doesn’t.
 The word palliate means, ‘to ease symptoms or moderate intensity.’
 Mom, Stefanie, explains, “People often think of ‘palliative’ as being about death, but it isn’t.
-It’s not about end of life it’s about quality of life.
-Parenting your child this way improves yours and your child’s quality of life.”
+It’s not about end of life, it’s about quality of life.
+Parenting your child this way improves your and your child’s quality of life.”

 The philosophy of Palliative ParentingTM focuses on improving quality of life for ourselves and our children, both in the moment and in the future.
-Licensed Marriage and Family Therapist, Lisa, explains, “It can be as simple as doing what’s needed for your child in the moment, rather than what any outside expectations are.”

-Palliative ParentingTM Creators
+Palliative ParentingTM Course Instructor

 Elizabeth Errico